Our Truck Accident Lawyers Have Recovered Millions

 - Overloaded trucks carrying excessive cargo

-- Truck drivers behaving negligently (speeding, violating traffic laws, etc.)
+- Truck drivers behaving negligently (speeding, violating traffic laws, driver fatigue, etc.)

 - Defective trucks or truck parts

 - Another motorist on the road acting carelessly or recklessly

 - Defective or faulty road design or construction

 When it comes to truck accidents in Ohio, there may be more than one party to blame.
 In many truck accident cases, investigators conclude that multiple parties contributed to the crash or its likelihood in various ways.

 Therefore, filing a claim or lawsuit against one defendant might not be enough, and you may be better off filing against several.
 Regardless of the number of defendants, our Columbus truck accident lawyers can make this process simpler for you.